-The suspension system in your vehicle is a structure designed to maximize the friction between the tires and the surface of the road, provide adequate handling as well as steering control, and ensure that the passengers are comfortable.
-As the tires hit different bumps, cracks, and holes on the road, this would cause the wheels to move upward and transfer that energy to the frame of the vehicle.
+The suspension system in your vehicle is a structure designed to maximize the friction between the tires and the surface of the road, provide adequate handling as well as steering control, and ensure that passengers are comfortable.
+As the tires hit different bumps, cracks, and holes on the road, this could cause the wheels to move upward and transfer that energy to the frame of the vehicle.
 The suspension works to absorb that energy to make sure that you are firmly planted on the road and feel comfortable as you drive along.
-The suspension has an important role in maintaining comfort and safety, making it important to get a suspension service or diagnosis if there are any issues.
-We at Schneider Automotive and Collision are knowledgeable in suspension repair, if you are in Whitehall or the surrounding area, come to our shop.
+The suspension plays an important role in maintaining comfort and safety.
+As a result, getting a suspension service or diagnosis is crucial if there are any issues.
+We at Schneider Automotive and Collision are knowledgeable in suspension repair.
+If you are in Whitehall or the surrounding area and need suspension repair, come to our shop.

 Suspension system: This refers to the setup that absorbs shocks, supports the weight of the vehicle, and keeps the tires planted on the ground.